obsidianmd/obsidian-help/en/Licenses and payment/Refund policy.md

 ---
 aliases:
   - Licenses & Payment/Refund policy
+  - Cancel my subscription
+  - Cancel subscription
 ---

 We offer full refunds within 7 days of purchase with no questions asked for the following services and licenses: